mwelponer/cpp-pills/README.md

 	i++;
 }
 ```
 First time we call *myFunction* `i` si declared and set.
 All other times, just incremented.
-It's like declaring `i` globally outside of the function, but declaring it inside a scope function `i` is visible and can be scope, but here we also obtain that i can be modified (incremented) only inside the f*myFunction*.
+It's like declaring `i` globally outside of the function, but declaring it inside a function we also guarantee that *i* can be modified only inside the function.

 ### use in object oriented